tamsinmassey/hello-world/README.md

 # hello-world
 my first repository
-I'm a fantasy writer and social media marketer.
+I'm a fantasy writer and work in social media marketing.